MinaSaad123/Readelf-Project/README.md

 # Readelf-Project

-## Still in progress 80%, I will give URLs to my summary gro chapter in github
+## Still in progress 80%, I will give URLs to my summary for chapters in github

 [LINUX programming interface](https://github.com/MinaSaad123/Linux-programming-interface-book)

 Chapter 2 is still not finished

-[Real Time Embedded-Systems book](https://github.com/MinaSaad123/Real-Time-Embedded-Systems-book) Still not finished
+[Real Time Embedded-Systems book](https://github.com/MinaSaad123/Real-Time-Embedded-Systems-book)

+Still not finished